-Hop into a fully enclosed gondola to ride to the top of Mount Ngongotahā.
-Disembark inside and head straight to Volcanic Hills Winery to enjoy the wines that are made right at the bottom of the mountain from grapes grown throughout New Zealand.
+Hop into a fully enclosed Skyline Rotorua Gondola for a ride to the top of Mount Ngongotahā.
+Disembark inside and head straight to Volcanic Hills Winery to enjoy the wines that are made right at the bottom of the mountain from the best grapes grown throughout New Zealand.

 Built right here in Rotorua in 1985, it has become a household name and a favourite for locals and visitors alike.
 When did you last head up on the gondola with your kids or mates to race down the tracks on Mount Ngongotahā?
 If it's been a while, you'll be glad to hear they've just built and opened three new Luge tracks which feature tunnels, corkscrew turns, and thousands of lights for awesome night Luge riding.

-If you’re like a duck to waterPack your swimwear and roll down Mount Ngongotahā in a giant inflatable ball called a ZORB.
+If you’re like a duck to water, pack your swimwear and roll down Mount Ngongotahā in a giant inflatable ball called a ZORB.
 Choose from four different tracks (or all of them!), including the world’s longest zig-zag Sidewinder Track.
-In colder weather, the team adds a bit of warm water to keep you sloshing around inside in comfort!
+The team adds a bit of warm water to keep you sloshing around inside in comfort!

 If there’s anything that improves with dicey weather, it’s the geothermal sites around Rotorua.
 It must be something about the extra humidity in the air, but the steam vents, bubbling mud, geysers and crater lakes look even more moody and surreal – perfect for your social media posts.

 Don’t forget that retail therapy always helps if you find yourself with the rainy day blues.
-A few shops well worth visiting are Ahu Boutique for beautiful Rotorua-designed clothing, indie bookstore McLeods Booksellers, Curiosity Blooms and Grace & Glory | The Living Room Collective for homewares (or to kick-start your Christmas shopping), Mountain Jade Rotorua for a special gift, or Rotorua Antiques & Collectables for a unique treasure to remember your visit by.
+A few shops well worth visiting are Ahu Boutique for beautiful Rotorua-designed clothing; indie bookstore McLeods Booksellers; Curiosity Blooms, Juniper Art + Home, and Grace & Glory for homewares and gifts; Mountain Jade Rotorua and Puawai Jade for a gorgeous greenstone jewellery; and Rotorua Antiques & Collectables for a unique treasure to remember your visit by.